 While in the Senate, Senator Breaux was a recognized leader on energy issues.
 He served as Co-Chair of the Oil and Gas Caucus and was a conferee on the energy legislation that eventually was written into the 2005 Energy Bill.
 Senator Breaux was active in advancing legislation to promote domestic oil and gas production, and was a Co-Sponsor of the Marginal Well Preservation Act, a tax-incentive program to encourage oil production from marginal oil wells.
 He was also a principal author of the Outer Continental Shelf Lands Act.

-Before joining the firm, Senator Breaux and fellow former Senator Trent Lott founded the Breaux-Lott Leadership Group, a bipartisan public policy firm that quickly became one of the 20 largest government relations firms in Washington.
+Before joining the firm, Senator Breaux and fellow former Senator Trent Lott founded the Breaux-Lott Leadership Group, a bipartisan public policy firm that quickly became one of the 20 largest government relations firms in Washington DC.